DeveloperCielo/Checkout-Cielo/source/english.md

 ## Cielo Checkout testing mode

-The Cielo Checkout testing mode is a method to do integration tests on your website, without the credit usage.
-The Cielo Checkout testing mode allows to execute transactions using different payment methods mock (simulative).
+The Cielo Checkout testing mode is a tool that allows to test the integration between your website and your platform.
+With the testing mode you can execute transactions as integration evolves and you can simulate backgrounds to test different payment's methods.

 ### Testing mode activation/validation